vaibhavmalve/WIDS-Fake-News-Detection-Project/README.md

 # WIDS-Project
 An end-to-end NLP and machine learning project for classifying news as fake or real.
-Covers text preprocessing, feature extraction, Logistic Regression with scikit-learn, train–test workflows, pipelines, and evaluation using accuracy and classification metrics
+Covers text preprocessing, feature extraction, Logistic Regression with scikit-learn, train–test workflows, pipelines, and evaluation using accuracy and classification metrics.

 # Fake News Detection using Natural Language Processing

 This repository contains the work completed for the **Mid-Term Assignment** of the